humio/humio-operator/docs/api.md

         <td><b>authServiceAccountName</b></td>
         <td>string</td>
         <td>
-          *Deprecated: AuthServiceAccountName is no longer used as the auth sidecar container has been removed.*<br/>
+          AuthServiceAccountName is no longer used as the auth sidecar container has been removed.
+Deprecated: No longer used.
+The value will be ignored.<br/>
         </td>
         <td>false</td>
       </tr><tr>